Teuton Systems PC

 Feels like Windows

-KDE Plasma has a start menu, taskbar and file manager just like you are used to.
-No learning required.
+KDE Plasma has a start menu, taskbar, and file manager exactly where you'd expect them.
+No learning curve required.

 No mandatory updates

-You decide when and if you want to update.
-The computer will not restart itself in the middle of work.
+You decide when and if you update.
+The computer never restarts itself in the middle of a task.

 VPN included

 Your internet traffic is encrypted and cannot be traced to your address.
-Pre-installed and ready to use.
+Pre-installed and ready.

 No licence fees